Fr0sk/ESOF-DuckDuckGo-Android-App/ESOF-docs/Contributions.md

 * Test Statistics and analytics.

 Shivam Agrawal ( @shivam-agr ) has contributed in:
+* Test Statistics and analytics

 Vinicius Ferretti ( @ViniciusFerretti ) has contributed in:
 * Software Testability and Reviews

+# Assignment 5: Software Maintenance and Evolution
+## Contributions (in alphabetical order):

+Filipe Coelho ( @Fr0sk ) has contributed in:
+* Software Maintainability using the SIG metrics
+* Feature Selection
+* Feature Implementation
+* Link to pull request

+Luís Cruz ( @Luis-bcruz ) has contributed in:

+Shivam Agrawal ( @shivam-agr ) has contributed in:
+* Feature Selection
+* Report evolution process

+Vinicius Ferretti ( @ViniciusFerretti ) has contributed in:
+* Feature Selection
+* Report evolution process